tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 6. Named pipes (FIFOs)
 7. Symbolic links

-You  c a n  d e t e r m i n e  t h e  t y p e  of  a n  e x i s t i n g  file with  `ls -ld`.
-The first character of the ls output encodes the type.
+You can determine the type of an existing file with `ls -ld`.
+The first character of `ls` output show the type.
 For example, the following command demonstrates that `/usr/include` is a directory:

 ```bash
 $ ls -ld /usr/include
 drwxr-xr-x   27 root     root         4096  Jul 15 20:57  /usr/include
 ```

-ls uses the codes shown in Table below to represent the various types of files.
+`ls` uses the codes shown in Table below to represent the various types of files.

 | File Type             | Symbol | Created by        | Removed by   |
 |-----------------------|--------|-------------------|--------------|